foundling/old_blog/app/content/posts/drafts/clean_up_your_code_higher_order_functions.md

 Well, a first step would be to simply refer to an outer parameter from within the `hasX` function definition.
 Like this:

-    const thing = 'init';
+    const x = 'init';
     // ... code ...
     const hasX = (datum) => datum.includes(x);

 It uses closure to refer to an x from an outer scope.
 This isn't any good, though.
-Here's why:
+Here's why.

-#### Legibility

 When you look at the `hasX` definition, the only thing that's clear about where `x` comes from is ... somewhere else.
-This means you have to go looking for it.
-We want to avoid this sort of cognitive noise.

-#### Flexibility

-We still don't have any greater control over the property-specifying code, since `X` is effectively still hard-coded into the functon.
+If we can parameterize x, we can skip having to go look for it entirely.
+And we still don't have any greater control over the property-specifying code, since `X` is effectively still hard-coded into the functon.

-#### Portability:

-`hasX` is like your difficult friend `Y`.
-You can't just take him *anywhere* because he's always going on about something that no one's ever heard of and he prefers it that way.

-#### Testability

-I'd like to drop `hasX` off at my test suite, but the value to which `thing` refers is lexically scoped, so if I export the function from a module, I have to make sure that the satellite datum, `x`, is in that module.

 ## Temporality, Execution Context